-- 1. Having air introduced from outside the living area boosts overall efficiency. - 2.
-It eliminates draft problems that can occur in tight homes. - 3.
-It reduces smoke spillage in the event of a power failure. - 4.
+- 1. Having air introduced from outside the living area boosts the overall thermal efficiency. - 2.
+It eliminates draft problems that can occur in tight homes - 3.
+It reduces the chance for smoke spillage in the event of a power failure. - 4.
 It allows your vent termination to be as close as 18" from windows or doors.